 Since you left, I’ve been working on a WaterMill – the one I asked about in that inn at the station where we were talking to that man whose husband I told you seemed to be working on a chronic lack of change in his pocket.– it’s a ditto case like the two other watermills we visited together but with two red roofs and that one sees right from the front – with poplars around it.”

 The two other watermills Van Gogh was referring to were likely the Opwettense and Hooijdonkse mills in Nederwetten.

 In 2014, a group of archaeologists and researchers led an expedition to the area and found two very old black alder trees that were a short distance from each other, along with a small farmhouse.
-The researches noted that their finding was reminiscent of Van Gogh’s painting “Hut with man coming home” (JH 824).
+The researchers noted that their finding was reminiscent of Van Gogh’s painting “Hut with man coming home” (JH 824).

-They had determined that the Digging Woman was likely Catharina Helena Bruininga, an old spinster whom Vincent referred to as “Witch’s Head”, in his letters to Theo.
+They had determined that the Digging Woman was likely Catharina Helena Bruininga, an old spinster whom Vincent noted goes by the name of “Witch’s Head,” in his letters to Theo.